sagar100rathod/deep-ml/README.md

 ## Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](docs/source/contributing.rst) for guidelines.
+See our [Contributing Guide](https://deep-ml.readthedocs.io/en/latest/contributing.html) for guidelines.

 ### Development Setup